 The Irish Life Health Finance team report to the CFO and manage the financial control and reporting needs of the business.
-The Irish Life Health Finance team are supported by the ILGL Group Financial Control team.

 Through the CFO, the Board and Board Audit Committee are given periodic financial and performance updates.
 The CFO also provides detail that helps the Board assess and approve the annual financial statements and regulatory returns.